 I thought I was done with deer-goddesses, after the posts on Flidias, hunting goddesses and horned goddesses.
 Sometimes, however, you’re only done with a subject when it’s done with you.
+I couldn’t leave this topic without mentioning Carvonia, a Celtic goddess from Central Europe.

 The only evidence for a cult of Carvonia comes from a single dedication, found in the area of the Roman city of Celeia.
 (Now in Slovenia.)
 Found in Dobrteša vas, near Šempeter, it comes from a votive column, possibly for a statue: